Justin Herbert Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- Herbert averages 287.3 passing yards per game in three matchups against the Raiders, 2.8 more yards than his over/under in Sunday's game.
+- In three matchups against the Raiders, Herbert averaged 287.3 passing yards per game, 3.8 yards above his over/under for Sunday.

-- In each of those games against the Raiders, Herbert threw multiple TDs.
+- Herbert threw multiple TDs in all of those matchups against the Raiders.

-- This week Herbert will face the NFL's sixth-ranked pass defense (225.8 yards allowed per game).

-- At 1.6 passing TDs allowed per game, the Raiders defense is ranked 19th in the league.
+- At 1.6 passing TDs conceded per game, the Raiders defense is ranked 19th in the NFL.

 Recent Performances